jlei523/svg-to-png-browser/README.md

 # svg-to-png-browser

-Converts an svg string to a png blob url in the browser
+Converts an svg string to a png blob url in the browser.
+Extra utility function to convert SVG to base64 png.

-### Example usage
+### Used in this app to convert SVGs to PNGs.

 [GetAvatars.app](https://getavatars.app/)